Intentional Interim Pastor Ministry for Churches in Transition

-When a church finds itself in a time of transition or crisis, without a senior pastor, employing an intentional interim pastor is often the best solution for the health of the church.
+When a church finds itself in a time of transition without a lead pastor, employing an intentional interim pastor is often the best solution for the health of the church.
 The intentional interim pastors at VitalChurch function not as consultants, but as pastors, with each bringing his own pastoral gifts and strengths to bear on the intentional interim process.
-Our pastors are not looking to maintain the status quo, but to act as gospel-centered agents of change for churches facing difficult circumstances.
+Our pastors are not looking to maintain the status quo, but to act as Christ-centered agents of change for churches facing difficult circumstances.
 This is done with an emphasis on grace.

-Ultimately, the intentional interim pastors at VitalChurch are seeking to discover where God is leading the church, and then work with the church to graciously guide the congregation and leadership there.
-The process typically begins with a diagnostic analysis and then often includes leadership training, gospel-centered preaching, governance upgrades, and the establishment of (or a renewed commitment to) the mission and vision of the church.
-This may include work in the following areas:
+Ultimately, the intentional interim pastors at VitalChurch are seeking to discover where God is leading the church, and then to work with the church to graciously guide the congregation and leadership there.
+The process typically begins with a diagnostic analysis and then often includes leadership training, Christ-centered preaching, governance upgrades, and the establishment of (or a renewed commitment to) the mission and vision of the church.
+Our work may also include:

 FAQs About Intentional Interim Pastors

-A: An intentional interim pastor carries out the agreed upon goals of the congregation they serve.
-So for example, if a congregation feels that it is important to reconsider its doctrinal statement, the intentional interim pastor will facilitate that reconsideration.
+An intentional interim pastor carries out the agreed upon goals of the congregation they serve.
+So, for example, if a congregation feels that it is important to reconsider its doctrinal statement, the intentional interim pastor will facilitate that reconsideration.
 The intentional interim pastor will facilitate the development of a doctrinal statement that lines up with the theology of the church they are serving.
-In other words, the intentional interim pastor will not come in to a church and insert his own doctrinal statement.
+In other words, the intentional interim pastor will not come into a church and insert his own doctrinal statement.

-Q: Do VitalChurch’s interim pastors help facilitate the search for a permanent senior pastor?
+Do VitalChurch’s interim pastors help facilitate the search for a permanent lead pastor?

-A: Yes.
-We come alongside your pastoral search team or elder board to help find a senior pastor that will fit the needs of your church.
+Yes.
+We come alongside your pastoral search team or elder board to help find a lead pastor that will fit the needs of your church.
 We also work to prepare your church as a whole to be a healthy and safe place for your next pastor.

-A: Yes.
-In our more than 20 years in interim pastoral ministry, we have worked with churches of many different denominations.
-During our intentional interim pastor’s time at your church, he will maintain communication with denominational or associational leadership to keep a level of organizational accountability intact.
+Yes.
+In our more than 25 years in interim pastoral ministry, we have worked with churches of many different denominations.
+During the intentional interim pastor’s time at your church, he will maintain communication with denominational or associational leadership to keep a level of organizational accountability intact.

-A: Our experience has taught us that the diagnostic analysis is a necessary step in the process of true church revitalization, and therefore we do not forego this step.
+Our experience has taught us that the diagnostic analysis is a necessary step in the process of true church revitalization, and therefore, we do not forego this step.
 However, we will, on occasion, staff an intentional interim pastor at a church prior to the completion of the diagnostic analysis.

-A: The term intentional interim pastor is never used in the Old or New Testaments, but the idea of a Christian leader coming into a situation to effect God’s change is well documented.
+The term “intentional interim pastor” is never used in the Old or New Testaments, but the idea of a Christian leader coming into a situation to effect God’s change is well documented.
 For example, the book of Nehemiah in its entirety is the story of how Nehemiah intervenes for change in the life of post-exilic Israel.
-The book of Titus is the story of how Paul sends Titus to Crete to intervene and problem-solve in the churches on the island.
+The book of Titus is the story of how Paul sends Titus to the island of Crete to intervene and problem-solve in the churches there.